nguyenphuminh/planckgpt/README.md

 # PlanckGPT

 PlanckGPT (planck length reference :D) is my attempt to make a tiny language model from scratch mostly for fun and educational purposes, but also to see how far a consumer-level computer can go in AI development.
 It has about 150m parameters and is pretrained on roughly 3 billion tokens of the Fineweb-edu dataset and finetuned with specifications I will mention below.
 This is small compared to modern LLMs' standards, which also explains why it is goofy when you use it (lol), but you can definitely train this on a mid-range card for just 1-2 days, and it can still generate proper English and data that should be related to the user's prompt (its pretrain performance roughly matches that of GPT2 just so you know).
+To really squeeze out every little performance gain, I'm using JAX rather than Pytorch.

 ## Setup